 Imamura: When I first met Sakamoto he didn’t have a beard and his hair wasn’t this long either (laughs).

-The Compatibility of GX and AX, and: The Pursuit of Speed
+The Pursuit of Speed

 —What is the underlying concept of F-Zero?